A GEOLOGICAL MYSTERY:

 - happened recently, geologically speaking.

-- altered up to 40% of the continental surfaces of the planet.
+- may have covered 50% or more of the continental surfaces of the planet.

 - created Mima Mounds on almost every type of terrain on the planet.